 In appendix A, we have provided a brief derivation of the ISS FSME algorithm.
-The ISS FSME inputs seismic data that is generated by monopole sources (or source arrays) and that has the reference waves and source ghosts, receiver ghosts and source-and-receiver ghosts removed.
+The ISS FSME inputs seismic data that is generated by monopole sources (or source arrays) and that has the reference waves and source ghosts, receiver ghosts and source-and-receiver ghosts all removed.

 This algorithm predicts the exact time and exact amplitude of all free-surface multiples at all offsets.
-That provides a good starting point and opportunity to understand under what set of approximations we can derive the SRME prediction with approximate prediction of the amplitude and phase of the free-surface multiples.
+That provides a good starting point and opportunity to understand under what set of approximations we can derive the SRME prediction with its approximate prediction of the amplitude and phase of the free-surface multiples.
 That then locates and identifies the origin of the missing physics in the SRME prediction.
 It turns out that the SRME prediction corresponds to a data with the reference waves removed and with source and receiver deghosted data, but where the source consists of a vertically separately dipole source in the water column.
 The vertically-separated dipole source is defined as the limit of two vertically separately (of opposite sign) Dirac delta sources as the distance between them approaches zero and the source amplitude goes to infinity, in such a way that the product of source amplitude and the distance between them remains constant.
-Since a data due to a vertically dipole source is not realizable in practice, the idea within SRME is to somehow approximate what a dipole source would produce by keeping the source side ghost (see figure B-1).
-That substitution is the origin of the missing or erroneous physics and results in an approximate prediction of both amplitude and phase of the free-surface multiples.
-To put a light on that we examine the consequence of that substitution on the exact ISS FSME prediction in Appendix B.
+Since a data due to a vertically dipole source is not realizable in practice, the idea within SRME is to seek to approximate what a dipole source would produce by keeping the source side ghost (see figure B-1).
+That approximation and substitution is the origin of the missing or erroneous physics and results in an approximate prediction of both the amplitude and phase of the free-surface multiples.
+We examine the consequence of that approximation and substitution on the exact ISS FSME prediction in this Appendix B.

-Follow the SRME prescription to input the data with only direct wave and receiver-side ghosts removed (i.e., without source-side deghosting), in this case, equations A-17 to A-18 become
+Below we follow the SRME prescription to input the data with only the reference wave and receiver-side ghosts removed (i.e., keeping the source-side ghost).
+Under that SRME assumption, equations A-17 to A-18 become

-$$D_1'' = \left(G_0^d V_1 \left(G_0^d + G_0^{fs}\right)\right){ms},\tag{B-1}$$
+$$D_1'' = \left(G_0^d V_1 \left(G_0^d + G_0^{fs} \right) \right){ms}, \tag{B-1}$$